Sesame Street: History

+Sesame Street was officially announced at a press conference on May 6, 1969.
+Joan Ganz Cooney, Children's Television Workshop's executive director, said that Sesame Street would use the techniques of commercial television programs to teach young children.
+Live shorts and animated cartoons would teach young children the alphabet, numbers, vocabulary, shapes, and basic reasoning skills.
+By repeating concepts throughout an episode, young children's interest would be held while they learn the concepts.
+Guest cameos would help attract older children and adults.
+Cooney said that the name Sesame Street came from the saying "open sesame", which gives the idea of a place where exciting things occur.
+The show was given an initial six-month run to determine whether it was effective and would continue to air.

+The program premiered on public television stations on November 10, 1969.
+It was the first preschool educational television program to base its contents and production values on laboratory and formative research.
+Initial responses to the show included adulatory reviews, some controversy, and high ratings.

-According to writer Michael Davis, by the mid-1970s the show had become "an American institution."
+According to writer Michael Davis, by the mid-1970s, the show had become "an American institution."
 The cast and crew expanded during this time, with emphasis on the hiring of women crew members and the addition of minorities to the cast.
 The show's success continued into the 1980s.
 In 1981, when the federal government withdrew its funding, CTW turned to and expanded other revenue sources, including its magazine division, book royalties, product licensing, and foreign broadcast income.
-Its curriculum has expanded to include more affective topics such as relationships, ethics and emotions.
-Many of its storylines have been inspired by the experiences of its writing staff, cast and crew—most notably, the 1982 death of Will Lee, who played Mr. Hooper; and the marriage of Luis and Maria in 1988.
+Its curriculum has expanded to include more affective topics such as relationships, ethics, and emotions.
+Many of its storylines have been inspired by the experiences of its writing staff, cast, and crew—most notably, the 1982 death of Will Lee, who played Mr. Hooper; and the marriage of Luis and Maria in 1988.

 By the end of the 1990s, the show faced societal and economic challenges, including changes in young children's viewing habits, competition from other shows, the development of cable television, and a drop in ratings.
 As the 21st century began, the show made major changes.
 Starting in 2002, its format became more narrative-focused and included ongoing storylines.
 After its 30th anniversary in 1999, due to the popularity of the Muppet Elmo, the show also incorporated a popular segment known as Elmo's World.
-In 2009, the show won the Outstanding Achievement Emmy for its 40 years on the air.
+In 2009, the show won the Outstanding Achievement Emmy for its then 40 years on the air.